-

 Additionally, eligibility is subject to compliance and risk considerations.

-Organizations may not receive funding in the same grant category in back-to-back cycles.
-Applications from past grant partners are welcome in non-consecutive cycles or in a different grant category and will be evaluated equally alongside all other proposals.
+Organizations may not receive funding in the same grant category in consecutive grant cycles.
+Previous grant partners are welcome to apply in a different category or after sitting out one cycle and will be evaluated equally alongside all applicants.

 Grant amount: Up to $2,000 USD in the Economic Development category